samplx/zcimdocs/cpm22/cpm22-manual.typ

 #show "PL/M" : box([PL/M])
 #show "PL/I" : box([PL/I])

+#import "@preview/headcount:0.1.0": *

+#let document-version = [version 2025-07-31]

 // -------------------------------------------------------------------------------
 // END of COMMON
 // -------------------------------------------------------------------------------

-#align(center)[

-#pad(y: 64pt)[#text(size: 24pt)[
+#title-page(
+  title-text: [
-Digital Research CP/M® \
+    Digital Research CP/M® 2.2 \
     _Operating System Manual_
-]]
-*Version 2.2*
-]
+  ],
+  version: document-version
+)

 #pagebreak()
-#align(center)[

-#pad(top: 2em)[*Copyright*]
+#credits-page(
+  copyright: [

-Copyright © 1976, 1977, 1978, 1979, 1982, and 1983 by Digital
+Copyright © 1976, 1977, 1978, 1979, 1982, and 1983 by Digital Research.
-Research.
 All rights reserved.
-No part of this publication may be  reproduced, transmitted, transcribed, stored in a retrieval system, or  translated into any language or computer language, in any form or by any  means, electronic, mechanical, optical, chemical, manual or otherwise,  without the prior written permission of \
+No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form or by any means, electronic, mechanical, magnetic, optical, chemical, manual or otherwise, without the prior written permission of \
 #strike[Digital Research, Post Office Box  579, Pacific Grove, California 93950]. \
 #strike[http://www.lineo.com] \
-DRDOS, Inc [Bryan Sparks]
+DRDOS, Inc [Bryan Sparks] \

-#pad(top: 2em)[*Disclaimer*]

-Digital Research makes no representations or warranties with respect to  the contents hereof and specifically disclaims any implied warranties of merchantability or fitness for any particular purpose.
-Further, Digital Research reserves the right to revise this publication and to make changes  from time to time in the content hereof without obligation of Digital  Research to notify any person of such revision or changes.

-#pad(top: 2em)[*Trademarks*]
+Copyright © 2025 by James Burlingame.

+  ],
+  trademarks: [
 CP/M and CP/NET are registered trademarks of Digital Research.
 ASM, DESPOOL, DDT, LINK-80, MAC, MP/M, PL/I-80, and SID are trademarks of  Digital Research.
 Intel is a registered trademark of Intel Corporation.
 TI  Silent 700 is a trademark of Texas Instruments Incorporated.
 Zilog and Z80  are registered trademarks of Zilog, Inc.

-#pad(top: 2em)[*Printing*]
+  ],
+  printing: [
-The _CP/M Operating System Manual_ *was* printed in the United States of America.
+The _CP/M Operating System Manual_ *was* printed in the United States of America. \

-First Edition: 1976
+First Edition: 1976 \

-Second Edition: July 1982
+Second Edition: July 1982 \

-Third Edition: September 1983
+Third Edition: September 1983 \

-Typst Edition: 2025
+    #zcim-project edition: #document-version
   ]
+)
 #pagebreak()

 #set heading(numbering: "1.", supplement: [Section])
 #set page(numbering: "i")
-#set figure(numbering: "1.")
+#set figure(numbering: dependent-numbering("1-1"))
 #outline()
 #outline(
   title: [List of Tables],